 - To make clean up easier, spray off all the dishes and art trays outside with a hose.
 Or use a rubber spatula and scrape it all into the trash first, then rinse off.

-What to do with your beautiful new shaving cream marbling paper?
+What to do with your new marbled paper?

 - Glue to the front of a blank card and send a note to someone

 - Cut into shapes and make a seasonal or holiday garland

 - Frame your marbled paper and display it on the wall